iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

         vAxis: {title: 'number of pixels', titleTextStyle: {italic: false, bold: true}}
       });

 This will calculate a histogram of the elevation differences with up to 256 bins.
-Finally, we can print the chart to the console, calculate statistics of the differences between the DEMs, and run the nmad() function defined earlier.
-Uncomment the last few lines in this section, then run the code:
+Finally, we can print the chart to the **Console**, calculate statistics of the differences between the DEMs, and run the ``nmad()`` function defined earlier.
+Uncomment the last few lines in this section (remove the ``//`` from the beginning of lines 192--194), then run the code:

 .. code-block:: javascript